 For a comprehensive overview of all types of need-based federal aid, click on the following link: http://studentaid.ed.gov/

-Most colleges have important financial aid deadlines.
+Colleges have important financial aid deadlines.
 Don’t miss them.
-Most regional colleges want you to completed a FAFSA by December 1.
+Most regional colleges want you to complete a FAFSA by December 1.
 Consult the web page for the admissions or financial aid office if you have questions.
-While late applications will be processed, typically students do no receive as much financial aid when they miss the FAFSA filing deadline.
+While late applications will be processed, typically students do not receive as much financial aid when they miss the FAFSA filing deadline.

 Some thoughts on scholarship strategies

-Most scholarship dollars will likely come from the college that accepts you for admission.
-It has been estimated that over ninety percent of the scholarship dollars will likely come from the college that admits you.
+Most scholarship dollars (estimated at over 90 percent) will likely come from the college that accepts you for admission.
 As such, it is advisable that you make certain to meet their scholarship application deadlines.
 If you have questions, contact the admissions office of that school.

 You would be wise to consider the competition for a scholarship before taking the time to apply.
 Unless you have an unlimited supply of spare time (and I’m sure you don’t) then you simply cannot apply for every conceivable scholarship.
 After the college that accepts you, your best bet for scholarship dollars are local sources.

 After that, look for scholarships that are regional.
-If you still have time, consider applying for scholarships that are for Montana residents only.
+Then, if you still have time, consider applying for scholarships that are for Montana residents only.